wfetut/wdqfefe/.github/ISSUE_TEMPLATE/testplan.md

   - [ ] Adding Trusted Cluster Valid Short-lived Token
   - [ ] Adding Trusted Cluster Invalid Token
   - [ ] Removing Trusted Cluster
-  - [ ] Changing role map of existing Trusted Cluster

 - [ ] RBAC

   Make sure that invalid and valid attempts are reflected in audit log.
-Do this with both Teleport and [Agentless nodes](https://goteleport.com/docs/server-access/guides/openssh/).

   - [ ] Successfully connect to node with correct role
   - [ ] Unsuccessfully connect to a node in a role restricting access by label